andersonalex/Raven/README.md

 ```

 # Endpoints
-A `RavenEndpoint` serves as blueprints for your API - it gives your `Raven` everything it needs to fetch and parse data from this endpoint of your API and it serves as a form of API documentation in your project.
+A `RavenEndpoint` serves as blueprints for your API - it gives your `Raven` everything it needs to fetch and parse data from an endpoint of your API and it serves as a form of API documentation within your project.
 ```swift
 extension RavenEndpoint {